Release 04.12.2024: migration guide

 supports sending somefeeCredit

-with external messages, making external deployment of smart contracts more convenient- The
+with external transactions, making external deployment of smart contracts more convenient- The

 contract includes thesimpleAsyncCall()